ollieread-ltd/composer-local-repositories/README.md

 ```

 During a `composer install` or `composer update`, the plugin will locate the `repositories.json` file; and prepend all
 the configured repositories.
-If composer finds any of the `require` package inside these repositories, it will install
+If composer finds any of the `require` packages inside these repositories, it will install
 the package from that repository instead.

 ## Configuration